How to delete saved passwords on Mac

 Other ways to manage your privacy on Mac

 If seeing all of that saved data in your Keychain made you feel a bit vulnerable, you might want to consider upping your privacy measures.
-I like to use CleanMyMac X to handle my privacy matters.
+I like to use CleanMyMac to handle my privacy matters.

 They have a great Privacy module that can remove your browsing history and traces of your offline and online activity in just a matter of clicks.
 Here's how you can quickly bump up your privacy measures: